-- Minimum score of 650, TOEFL (with test of written English at 475+) - 7.0 in the IELTS test (Academic), (Minimum average score of 6.0 in each band).
+- Minimum score of 600, TOEFL (with test of written English at 475+) - 6.5 in the IELTS test (Academic), (Minimum average score of 6.0 in each band).

-Applicants must complete and submit an application form together with an official transcript of previous degrees (including those in progress), satisfactory evidence of written and spoken English (if applicable) and two letters of reference from university lecturers (each letter in a sealed envelope).
+Applicants must complete and submit an application form together with an official transcript of previous degrees (including those in progress), satisfactory evidence of written and spoken English (if applicable) and two letters of reference from university lecturers (each letter in a sealed envelope with the referee's handwritten signature on the seal).
 UCD law graduates need not submit transcripts or letters of reference.
 Please note that incomplete applications will not be considered.
 Successful applicants will be required to lodge a non-refundable €100 deposit when accepting the offer of a place.